Energy Savings Starts Outside

 Not sure whether you need windows with double or triple panes?
 It all depends on the amount of UV, sound and draft protection required where you live, but double-glazed replacement windows do the trick for most environments.

 Low-emissivity (Low-E) glass is now common in all glazing formats, and is coated by a thin layer of metal oxide that allows UV-filtered sunlight to pass through while keeping interior heat from escaping.
 Buying into such a vast improvement in window efficiency means you can even ditch that old-school winter storm window routine!

 Installing new windows is an investment you’ll probably only need to make only once or twice in the life of your home.
 If budget is an issue, replacing windows on just one side of your home at a time can make sense.

 If you live in a colder climate, cut heating costs by replacing windows on the north side first, followed by the east, west and south.
 For southern climates, reverse the order to save on cooling costs.
 By spreading out the window project investment over time, you’ll be able to more easily afford the project while maximizing the energy savings along the way.

-Green roofing also contributes greatly to your home’s climate control.
+Green roofing also contributes greatly to your home’s climate control, and is an important part of your green remodeling project.
 Complete, effective roofing solutions involve flashing and underlayments that preserve roofing integrity and prevent leaks, and roofing that protects against the elements and preserves indoor comfort.
 Clay tile and locally mined or reclaimed slate are durable, traditional green options.

 Fiber cement siding is a great-looking, easy-care choice for greening up your home, made from sustainable materials and able to deliver popular color and texture qualities.